Famous graphic designers that shaped design history

 Michael Bierut

 Michael Bierut is a graphic design contemporary, who worked for Vignelli Associates, learning directly from Massimo Vignelli, as well as for Pentagram.
 He is a professor at Yale and worked on the syllabus for the design thinking program.
-Beirut is also a well-known design critic.
+Bierut is also a well-known design critic.

-Some of his notable designs and clients include Hillary Clinton’s 2016 campaign logo, the redesign of The Atlantic, Mastercard, Beneton, The Museum of Sex, Motorola, The Walt Disney Company, United Airlines, and many others.
+Some of his notable designs and clients include Hillary Clinton's 2016 campaign logo, the redesign of The Atlantic, Mastercard, Benetton, The Museum of Sex, Motorola, The Walt Disney Company, United Airlines, and many others.
 He has also developed environmental signs for The New York Times building.

-He regularly writes for the Fast Company and The New York Times about corporate branding and design and has written four books on design.
+He regularly writes for Fast Company and The New York Times about corporate branding and design and has written four books on design.

 Jessica Walsh

 The youngest person on this list who defines graphic design styles and trends today is Jessica Walsh, who became a partner at Sagmeister & Walsh at only 25 years old.
-Prior to that, she has already done magazine covers for the New York Times, books and magazines, and was interning for Paula Scher and Pentagram.
+Prior to that, she had already done magazine covers for the New York Times, books and magazines, and was interning for Paula Scher and Pentagram.

 Walsh is thought to have a bold, colorful and often surrealist style, that she infuses in all her products, from magazine covers to branding projects.